 Here's How To Fix Them

 A. - Insert # 43 drill bit into female pin.
-B. - Use a very small needle nose or screwdriver and
+B. - Use a very small needle nose or

 squeeze the pin down against the drill bit.
 C. - Test for drag.